uholeschak/ediabaslib/docs/Page_specification.md

 </fragment>
 ```
 # Broadcasts
-The received OBD data could be broadcasted to other apps.
+The received OBD data is be broadcasted to other apps if broadcast sending is enabled in the [global settings](GlobalSettings.md).
 This way it's possible to display or process data individually.
 The broadcast name is `de.holeschak.bmw_deep_obd.Notification.Info`.
 It contains the following intent data:
 * `action` (string): Change of operation status:
   * `connect`: OBD connection is connected.